vianetz/hashover-next/README.md

 only required information is the comment itself.

 ## Purpose of this fork
-This repository is an improved development of the [great original hashover-next](https://github.com/jacobwb/hashover-next) with the following goals:
+This repository is a modern implementation of the [great original hashover-next](https://github.com/jacobwb/hashover-next) with the following goals:
 - PHP 8 compatibility
 - Dependency management with composer
 - Replace components with external libraries, e.g. Swiftmailer
 - Add application logging
-- Improve application security
+- Improve application security (by using a router, environment variables as secrets, adding separate `htdocs` folder, etc.)
 - Provide Docker container
 - Implement unit tests